PriyaShrinithi/Titanic/README.md

     1. Naive Bayes However has the lowest accuracy

  ## Conclusion:
-    1. Accuracy Score of Random Forest (After HyperParamter Tuning) > Accuracy Score of Logistic Regression > Accuracy Score of Naive Bayes.
+    1. Accuracy Score of Naive Bayes < Accuracy Score of Random Forest (After HyperParamter Tuning) < Accuracy Score of Logistic Regression (After HyperParameter Tuning).
     2. While the error scores and accuracy scores are quite moderate, using Naive bayes isn't best practice
     3. This is because it assumes that features are not correlated to eachother.
-    4. However of the three above mentioned models, Random Forest has the highest accuracy.
+    4. However of the three above mentioned models, Logistic Regression has the highest accuracy.
-    5. This is probably because, it doesn't overfit or Underfit and takes into consideration the corelation between attributes.
+    5. Although with that high an accuracy, there are chances of overfitting

  ## Model Selected based on the Above Mentioned Observations:
-  #### Random Forest has Higher Score!
+  #### Logistic Regression has the Highest Score!

  ## Future Work:
-    1. Hyperparameter Tuning in depth --Done for 1 model
+    1. Hyperparameter Tuning in depth --Done for 2 models
-    2. Grid Search -- Done for 1 model
+    2. Grid Search -- Done for 2 models
     3. Gradient Boost
     4. Better EDA
       a) In depth analysis of Cabin feature to see if it can not be omiited simply because of NaN values
       b) Comparing Correlating attributes.
 For instance, finding which of the unmarried women who survived has at least one sibling who also survived.
+      c) To avoid Overfit